Frequently Asked Questions

 How can I know when my orchid will bloom?

-You can check our Orchid Blooming Schedule, which shows typical flowering months for each species we offer.
-Keep in mind that blooming can vary slightly depending on plant age, growing conditions, and climate.
+You can check our Orchid Blooming Schedule, which shows the typical flowering season for each species we offer.

-Yes, the schedule is based on average observations.
-Individual orchids may bloom earlier or later depending on specific care, light, temperature, and humidity levels in your environment.
+Yes.
+The schedule reflects average flowering periods.
+Individual orchids may bloom earlier or later depending on light, temperature, humidity, and overall care.

 Does the schedule include all orchid types?

-Yes, it covers all species available at SibOrchid.com, including Dendrobium, Paphiopedilum, Vanda, Cattleya, and others.
+Yes.
+It covers all major groups available at SibOrchid.com, including Dendrobium, Paphiopedilum, Vanda, Cattleya, and others.

 What kind of light do orchids need?